publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch84/schVI/ptC/m__us_usc_t42_s7276.md

  __Prior Provisions__

     A prior section 7276, [Pub.
-L. 98–381, title II, § 202][/us/pl/98/381/s202], Aug.
+L. 98–381, title II][/us/pl/98/381/tII], § 202, Aug.
 17, 1984, [98 Stat.
 1341][/us/stat/98/1341], related to regulations of Western Area Power Administration, including amendment of regulations after notice and comment, evaluation of energy conservation programs, and allowance by Western for incorporation of elements of such programs, prior to the general amendment of title II of [Pub.
 L. 98–381][/us/pl/98/381] by [section 114 of Pub.
 L. 102–486][/us/pl/102/486/s114].

 ----------